parthgupta4653/cs102/README.md

+- can pull main branch for just frontend

 - All html files are in views folder with extension .ejs for nodejs
 - put all corresponding css and frontend js in public folder
 - for backend, implement in server.js file in root folder